 If there is not an ALLHAT center to which this participant can be permanently transferred, he or she remains the responsibility of the former Clinical Center and should be followed by telephone or postcard to record any ALLHAT event data.
 The participant should be advised that they will no longer be taking ALLHAT medications and that they should seek routine medical care from a physician in their new location.
-Study Coordinator Transferring Participant Phone Phone

-Datas

-When you need to PERMANENTLY transfer an ALLHAT participant to another ALLHAT center, please follow these procedures.
-Check each item as it is completed.

-PLEASE NOTE: If there is not an ALLHAT center to which this participant can be permanently transferred, your center should remain in contact with the participant by telephone or post card to record any ALLHAT event data.
-The participant should be advised that they will no longer be taking ALLHAT medications and that they should seek routine medical care from a physician in their new location.

-- STEP 1) Contact the CTC, at 713-500-9500, for a list of ALLHAT centers approved to accept transfers in the city/state where the ALLHAT participant will be living. - STEP 2) Together with the patient choose a clinic that will be convenient for them in their new location. - STEP 3) Contact the Principal Investigator or Study Coordinator at the ALLHAT center where you intend to transfer the participant.
-Verify that they are willing to accept the transfer.

-A) Person Contacted: Phone: Date: - Transfer: Accepted (Continue) Declined (STOP, do not send AL .15 to CTC)

-B) If the center agrees to accept the participant, provide the participant's name, current identification number, acrostic, relocation date, and information about how to contact the patient.
-(Complete Page 2) PROVIDE THE NEW CENTER INFORMATION ABOUT THE PARTICIPANT'S CURRENT ALLHAT MEDICATION.
-INCLUDING BOTTLE CODE SO THAT THEY CAN ORDER SUFFICIENT MEDICATION FOR THE PARTICIPANT.

-C) Schedule an appointment for your participant.
-DATE: TIME:

-STEP 4) Send copies of the participant's Visit Schedule, the last two (2) Case Report Forms (e.g. AL03), brief medical history/physical, and laboratory results (baseline & most recent) to the Study Coordinator at the participant's NEW CENTER.
-Please remember to submit any outstanding Case Report Forms to the CTC before the participant is transferred.
-If you do not, the new center will receive payment for these forms.

-STEP 5) Complete the following:

-1. Today's Date: Place CURRENT ID Label Here 2.
-ALLHAT Center to which the participant is transferring: Also place on Yellow and Pink copies Site Code: 3.
-Approximate date of relocation:

-STEP 6) Provide the PARTICIPANT the name, telephone, and location of the new center, names of the Principal Investigator, Study Coordinator, and sufficient medication to last until the participant's next ALLHAT visit.
-(Complete Page 2 and give the white copy of page 2 to the participant)
+ALLHAT PARTICIPANT TRANSFER

+Dhana

+When you need to PERMAN another ALLHAT center, please follow the scompleted. - - - - center should remain in co. ntact with the participan dvised that they will no l t by telephone or longer be taking A ipant can be permanently transferred, you post card to record any ALLHAT event dat ALLHAT medications and that they should CTC, at 713-500-9500, fo ALLHAT participant will b centers approved to accept transfers in the STEP 2) Together wit h the patient choose a clir nic that will be conv venient for them in their new location.
+Principal Investigator or S ant.
+Verify that they are w t the ALLHAT center where you intend to transfer.
+A) Person Contacted : Phone: Date: Transfer: Accep ted (Continue) Declined (STOP, do not send AL15 to CTC) acrostic, relocatio THE NEW CENTER INCLUDING BOTT PARTICIPANT. n date, and information a R INFORMATION ABOUT LE CODE SO THAT THE about how to cont THE PARTICIPAN Y CAN ORDER SU cipant's name, current identification numb tact the patient.
+(Complete Page 2) PROVI NT'S CURRENT ALLHAT MEDICATION, JFFICIENT MEDICATION FOR THE intment for your participar medical history/phy participant's NEW ( sical, and laboratory resul CENTER.
+Please remem ts (baseline & most ber to submit any wo (2) Case Report Forms (e.g. AL03), brief t recent) to the Study Coordinator at the outstanding Case Report Forms to the CT center will receive payment for these forms STEP 5) Complete th e following: 1.
+Today's Date: Place CURRENT ID Label Here 2.
+ALLHAT Center to w hich the participant t is transferring: Also place on Yellow and Pink copies Site Code: relocation: Principal Investiga PARTICIPANT the name, stor, Study Coordinator, telephone, and lo and sufficient med ocation of the new center, names of the dication to last until the participant's next page 2 to the participant)